Adoption metrics

 Liquidity, integrations, receipt tooling, and exchange flows show whether users and businesses can actually move in and out.

-Useful activity
+Product activity

 SignalWhat it would showWhat can mislead